sayansatpati/PyCap/src/intro-to-python/capstone/web_scraping/PROBLEM.md

 ![indeed's element](images/indeed_inspected.png)

-We can also observe from inspecting the page, we found out that the salary information is under a class "SalaryText", we can use to implementing our scraper.
+We can also observe from inspecting the page, we found out that the salary information is under a class "SalaryText", which we can use to implement our scraper.
 ### Basic Data Analysis
 We will also introduce some basic data analysis on the the scraped data as well.
 - With ASX data, we will see if we could determine the change in stock price based on the ASX Today Annoucement.